 Such evidence should cite typical professional development activities such as presentations at a professional meeting, journal editorship, article and grant proposal review, performances, exhibitions, creative activities, as well as completing books, journal articles, or monographs, and other appropriate activities.

-i.
-The scholarship of teaching is a valid measure of research capability.
+- The scholarship of teaching is a valid measure of research capability.
 It goes beyond doing a good job in the classroom; creative teachers should organize, record, and document their efforts in such a way that their colleagues may share their contributions to the art of teaching.
 Authoring appropriate textbooks or chapters within a book, writing educational articles, making presentations, and using innovative contributions to teaching, constitute scholarship of teaching.

-ii.
-Performances, compositions, and other artistic creations are examples of appropriate creative activities.
+- Performances, compositions, and other artistic creations are examples of appropriate creative activities.
 Documentation of such activities might include written reviews and evaluations by qualified peers.

-iii.
-Publications in journals or media of similar quality are considered indicators of professional and/or scholarly activity.
+- Publications in journals or media of similar quality are considered indicators of professional and/or scholarly activity.

-iv.
-Publications that are reviewed by peers are more significant than those that are not subjected to such rigorous examination.
+- Publications that are reviewed by peers are more significant than those that are not subjected to such rigorous examination.
 It should be emphasized that quality is more important than quantity.

-4. Changes in Tenure and Tenure-track Status
+- Changes in Tenure and Tenure-track Status

-a.
-Non-renewal of Probationary, Tenure-track Faculty
+- Non-renewal of Probationary, Tenure-track Faculty

 The above stated dates are the latest dates for notice of non-renewal of faculty on tenure-track appointments.
 Northeast State may adopt annual dates that provide for longer notice of non-renewal.

-Notice of non-renewal shall be effective upon delivery of the notice to the faculty member, or upon the date the notice is mailed, postage prepaid, to the faculty member at his/her current address of record at the College.
+Notice of non-renewal shall be effective upon delivery of the notice to the faculty member, or upon the date the notice is mailed, postage prepaid, to the faculty member at their current address of record at the College.

 Applicable dates for notice of non-renewal are based upon actual years of service at Northeast State and are in no way affected by any credit for prior service that may be awarded.

-ii.
-When a faculty member in a tenure-track appointment completes his/her probationary period, the faculty member will be given notice of non-renewal of the appointment during the spring term following application for such status.
+- When a faculty member in a tenure-track appointment completes their probationary period, the faculty member will be given notice of non-renewal of the appointment during the spring term following application for such status.
 Such notice of non-renewal should be given not later than the final day of the academic year.
 The faculty member’s right in an instance where timely notice is not given is described in TBR policy.

-iii.
-Faculty members on tenure-track appointments shall not be terminated during the term of the annual appointment as stated in the employment contract except for reasons that would be sufficient for the termination of tenured faculty.
+- Faculty members on tenure-track appointments shall not be terminated during the term of the annual appointment as stated in the employment contract except for reasons that would be sufficient for the termination of tenured faculty.

-(1) Non-renewal of a tenure-track faculty appointment during the first five years of the probationary period and,
+- Non-renewal of a tenure-track faculty appointment during the first five years of the probationary period and,

-(2) Denial of tenure unaccompanied by notice of termination in the sixth year of the probationary period.
+- Denial of tenure unaccompanied by notice of termination in the sixth year of the probationary period.

-b.
-Transfer of Tenure
+- Transfer of Tenure

-Where a faculty member is tenured in an academic program unit, he/she may be transferred to another academic program unit.
+Where a faculty member is tenured in an academic program unit, they may be transferred to another academic program unit.
 In such cases, the transfer will be made with tenure; moreover, the tenure appointment will be transferred to the new academic program unit.
 In no instance may the faculty member be compelled to relinquish tenure as a condition for affecting the transfer.

-When a faculty member with tenure is appointed to an administrative position, he/she will retain tenure in the former faculty position only; and a faculty member otherwise eligible for tenure who also holds a non-faculty position may be awarded tenure in the faculty position only, subject to the requirements of this policy.
+When a faculty member with tenure is appointed to an administrative position, they will retain tenure in the former faculty position only; and a faculty member otherwise eligible for tenure who also holds a non-faculty position may be awarded tenure in the faculty position only, subject to the requirements of this policy.

-c.
-Expiration of Tenure
+- Expiration of Tenure

 Tenure status shall expire upon retirement of the faculty member.
-Tenure shall also expire in the event of permanent physical or mental inability of a faculty member, as established by an appropriate medical authority, to continue to perform his/her assigned duties.
+Tenure shall also expire in the event of permanent physical or mental inability of a faculty member, as established by an appropriate medical authority, to continue to perform their assigned duties.

-d.
-Relinquishment of Tenure
+- Relinquishment of Tenure

-e.
-Termination of Tenure for Reason of Financial Exigency
+- Termination of Tenure for Reason of Financial Exigency